Two workshops are currently scheduled for 2018.

 I will then give a month or semi-monthly “assignment.”
 Not your usual type of assignment where I “dictate” subject matter.
 Rather a more style-oriented assignment where you can usually pick your own subject and interpret the assignment as you please!
 (No grades!!)
 The purpose is to motivate you to create.
 When complete (or while in progress), I’ll provide supportive and constructive critiques of your work, the main purpose of which is to push you toward ever increasing greatness!
 (OK, at least motivate you to create some more.)
 Note: while aimed at photographers, painters should also be able to benefit from this workshop.

 Since this is a trial run of this concept, I’m keeping the cost low to encourage your involvement and provide me with input on what works and what doesn’t work.
-Proposed cost is $25/month for 6 months (total of $150).
+While the workshop started in July, 2017, you can join at anytime for the remaining months of the 6 month period (for instance, $75 for October - December).
 Please email me at email@example.com to sign up or if you have any questions.

 The following workshops are available for one-on-one mentoring or for offering to groups of interested photographers.
 Please contact me at firstname.lastname@example.org if interested.